Mass Effect (video game): Plot

-On the planet Therum, Shepard rescues Benezia's daughter Liara T'Soni, who joins Shepard's squad; she provides Shepard with better understanding of the vision from the beacon.
+On the planet Therum, Shepard rescues Benezia's daughter Liara T'Soni, who joins Shepard's squad and provides better understanding of the vision from the beacon.
 On the colony of Feros, Shepard acquires the ability to comprehend and interpret the images seen in the vision from a former subordinate of Benezia, and learns that Saren's flagship, Sovereign, possesses unique mind-control capabilities.
 On the world of Noveria, Shepard tracks down and defeats Benezia, who reveals that she and Saren are being indoctrinated by Sovereign.
 Meanwhile, the Council informs Shepard that a salarian infiltration unit has uncovered Saren's main base on Virmire.
-Upon arrival, Shepard learns that Saren has discovered a cure for the krogan genetic disease, the Genophage, and plans to breed an army of krogan warriors.
-Wrex confronts Shepard over whether to destroy it, which results in him either standing down or being executed.
-Shepard then assists the salarians in destroying the base by planting a bomb in it.
-Inside, Shepard is confronted by Sovereign, who reveals itself to be a Reaper.
+After learning that Saren has discovered a cure for the krogan genetic disease, the Genophage, and plans to breed an army of krogan warriors, Shepard decides to assist the salarians in destroying the base by planting a bomb.
+If recruited, Wrex confronts Shepard over whether to destroy it, which results in him either standing down or being executed.

+Inside the base, Shepard is confronted by Sovereign, who reveals itself to be a Reaper.
 Sovereign reveals that the Reapers remain outside the galaxy waiting for organic life to develop and discover the Mass Relays, before harvesting them when they reach their peak of advancement.
-Afterwards, Shepard must choose between saving Ashley or Kaidan, who have both been pinned down.
-Shepard also encounters Saren, who claims that his allegiance to Sovereign will save organic life forms by demonstrating their usefulness to the Reapers.
+Afterwards, Shepard must choose between saving Ashley or Kaidan, who are both pinned down, before encountering Saren, who claims that his allegiance to Sovereign will save organic life forms by demonstrating their usefulness to the Reapers.
 On the Normandy, Liara pinpoints the Conduit's location: a Prothean world known as Ilos.
+Shepard presents this information to the Council, who dismiss the need for a mission to Ilos and instead opt to reinforce the military presence around the citadel in anticipation of Saren's offensive.
+Relieved of command of the Normandy by Udina, Shepard is approached by Anderson who offers Shepard a chance to steal the spacecraft and pursue Saren to Ilos.

-There, Shepard learns from a Prothean virtual intelligence (VI) named Vigil that the Citadel is actually an enormous Mass Relay that the Reapers use to invade the galaxy.
-During the last extinction cycle, a few Protheans survived on Ilos via cryopreservation and then re-entered the Citadel via the Conduit, a reverse-engineered miniature Mass Relay disguised aboard the station as a statue.
+On Ilos, Shepard learns from a Prothean virtual intelligence (VI) named Vigil that the Citadel is actually an enormous Mass Relay that the Reapers use to invade the galaxy.
+A few Protheans survived the last extinction cycle via cryopreservation on Ilos and then re-entered the Citadel via the Conduit, a reverse-engineered miniature Mass Relay disguised aboard the station as a statue.
 The Protheans sabotaged the Citadel to prevent the Reapers from remotely activating it, which Saren plans to undo in order to trigger the Reaper invasion.
+Meanwhile, as Shepard had warned, Saren and Sovereign invade the Citadel, catching the defending fleets off guard and threatening the safety of the Council members.